Gordian adjacency for torus knots: Algebraic adjacency

 Isotopy classes of algebraic knots can be identified canonically with $\mu$-constant-homotopy classes of irreducible germs $(\C^2,0)\to (\C,0)$, where $\mu$ is the Milnor number.
 With this identification the above notion of adjacency for algebraic knots corresponds to the concept of $\mu$-adjacency studied by Siersma in \cite{siersma_diss}.
 We sketch this identification.
 If two plane curves can be connected by a $\mu$-constant path, then the associated algebraic knots are isotopic \cite{Le_Ramanujam_73_InvMilnorNRimpliesInvTopType}.
-For the converse assume that two irreducible germs $f_0$ and $f_1$ have the same knot of singularity.
+For the converse, assume that two irreducible germs $f_0$ and $f_1$ have the same knot of singularity.
 After coordinate changes they are both of the form $y^m+c_{m-1}(x)y^{m-1}+\cdots+c_0(x)$, where $m$ is the multiplicity of $f_0$ and $f_1$, and where the $c_k\in\C\{x\}$ are holomorphic germs with $c_k(0)=0$.
 If $f_0$ and $f_1$ have the same knot of singularity, then they have the same essential terms in their corresponding Puiseux expansions $y_0(x^\frac{1}{m})$ and $y_1(x^\frac{1}{m})$, see e.g.\ \cite{brieskornknoerrer}.
-Thus the two Puiseux expansions can be connected by a family of Puiseux expansions $y_t(x^\frac{1}{m})$ with the same essential terms.
-This yields a $\mu$-constant family of germs that connects $f_0$ to $f_1$. \end{Remark} As described in the introduction both notions of adjacency have a lot of properties in common.
-For example, the statement of Theorem~\ref{thm:T(n,m)<T(a,b)ifn<am<b} holds for $\leq_a$ and is easy to show. \begin{prop} If $n\leq a$ and $m\leq b$, then T$(n,m)\leq_aT(a,b)$. \end{prop} \begin{proof} Regard $T(a,b)$ as the knot of the singularity of $y^a-x^{b}$ and choose as deformation $h_t(x,y)=y^a-x^{b}+t(y^n-x^{m})$.
-For $t$ small (but fix) we make, in a small chart around the origin, a biholomorphic coordinate change, which does not change the topological type of the singularity, such that $h_t=y^n(t+y^{a-n})-x^m(t+x^{b-m})$ becomes $y^n - x^m$. \end{proof} The obstruction to Gordian adjacency given in Corollary~\ref{cor:K1<K2->g(K2)-g(K1)>sigmdiff/2)} also holds for algebraic adjacency.
-Actually Corollary~\ref{cor:K1<K2->g(K2)-g(K1)>sigmdiff/2)} and its counterpart for $\leq_a$ are a consequence of the fact that $\vert\frac{\sigma_\omega(K_2)-\sigma_\omega(K_1)}{2}\vert$ is less or equal to the cobordism distance of $K_1$ and $K_2$, and the following.
-For algebraic knots both $K_1\leq_g K_2$ and $K_1\leq_a K_2$ yield a cobordism in $S^3\times[0,1]$ between $K_1$ and $K_2$ of minimal genus $u(K_2)-u(K_1)=g_s(K_2)-g_s(K_1)$.
-For an algebraic adjacency given by a deformation $h_t$ this cobordism is given as follows.
-Let $S_2$ be a sufficiently small sphere with $K_2=S_2\cap V(h_0)$.
-Then, by transversality, $t$ can be chosen small enough such that $S_2\cap V(h_t)$ is still $K_2$ and $K_1=S_1\cap V(h_t)$ for a small enough sphere $S_1$.
-By a small perturbation of $h_t$ the zero set $V(h_t)$ becomes a smooth algebraic curve $F$ with $K_2=S_2\cap F$ and $K_1=S_1\cap F$.
-The cobordism between $K_1$ and $K_2$, which is given by\ $F$, has minimal genus $u(K_2)-u(K_1)=g_s(K_2)-g_s(K_1)$ by the Thom conjecture.
+Thus, the two Puiseux expansions can be connected by a family of Puiseux expansions $y_t(x^\frac{1}{m})$ with the same essential terms.
+This yields a $\mu$-constant family of germs